AdventurePossible.com publisher, Mark Kelley, fixing up a rental property.

 Cash Flows for Adventurers

-However, I know that real estate investing isn’t easy and it also takes some time and cash to get going.
+We know that real estate investing isn’t easy and it also takes some time and cash to get going.

-This article clearly doesn’t give you everything you need to know, but if it sparks a fire inside you such that you think real estate is your ticket to adventure, then I encourage you wholeheartedly to read and research real estate investing.
+This article clearly doesn’t give you everything you need to know, but if it sparks a fire inside you such that you think real estate is your ticket to adventure, then we encourage you wholeheartedly to read and research real estate investing.

 If you’ve got any questions about real estate investing, feel free to ask in the comments below.